 Blood Glucose History

 People with genetic conditions that affect the composition of their hemoglobin proteins may have high A1c values without diabetes.
 Examples of genetic conditions that may cause a falsely elevated A1c value include sickle cell trait and S-beta-thalassemia.
 However, several genetic blood disorders that cause premature red blood cell breakdown commonly cause low A1c values.
+If you carry the sickle cell trait or another one of these genetic hemoglobin disorders, your doctor may be able to use a different A1c assay or type of blood test to accurately measure your average blood sugar level.

 - Diabetes Care: International Expert Committee Report on the Role of the A1C Assay in the Diagnosis of Diabetes